Drag-on-Drop/Avant-Gallery-Server/README.md

-**Avant-Gallery** is an application with basic authentication that allows users to post artwork for other users to view.
+**Avant-Gallery** is an application with basic authentication that allows users to post image for other users to view.

 **Link to Client Repository** https://github.com/Drag-on-Drop/Avant-Gallery-Client **Link to Heroku Site**